Palliative care: History

 Over 90% of US hospitals with more than 300 beds have palliative care teams, yet only 17% of rural hospitals with 50 or more beds have palliative care teams.
-Hospice and palliative medicine has been a board certified sub-specialty of medicine in the United States since 2006.
+Hospice and palliative medicine has been a board-certified sub-specialty of medicine in the United States since 2006.
 Additionally, in 2011, The Joint Commission began an Advanced Certification Program for Palliative Care that recognizes hospital inpatient programs demonstrating outstanding care and enhancement of the quality of life for people with serious illness.

 Practice of palliative care

-Medications used in palliative care can be common medications but used for a different indication based on established practices with varying degrees of evidence.
+Medications used in palliative care can be common medications, but used for a different indication based on established practices with varying degrees of evidence.
 Examples include the use of antipsychotic medications, anticonvulsants, and morphine.
 Routes of administration may differ from acute or chronic care, as many people in palliative care lose the ability to swallow.
 A common alternative route of administration is subcutaneous, as it is less traumatic and less difficult to maintain than intravenous medications.
 Other routes of administration include sublingual, intramuscular and transdermal.
 Medications are often managed at home by family or nursing support.

-Palliative care interventions in care homes may contribute to lower discomfort for residents with dementia and to improve family members' views of the quality of care.
+Palliative care interventions in care homes may lower discomfort for residents with dementia and improve family members' views of the quality of care.
 However, higher quality research is needed to support the benefits of these interventions for older people dying in these facilities.

 High-certainty evidence supports the finding that implementation of home-based end-of-life care programs may increase the number of adults who will die at home and slightly improve patient satisfaction at a one-month follow-up.
-The impact of home-based end-of-life care on caregivers, healthcare staff, and health service costs are uncertain.
+The impact of home-based end-of-life care on caregivers, healthcare staff, and health service costs is uncertain.

 Pain, distress, and anxiety

-For many patients, end of life care can cause emotional and psychological distress, contributing to their total suffering.
+For many patients, end-of-life care can cause emotional and psychological distress, contributing to their total suffering.
 An interdisciplinary palliative care team consisting of a mental health professional, social worker, counselor, as well as spiritual support such as a chaplain, can play important roles in helping people and their families cope using various methods such as counseling, visualization, cognitive methods, drug therapy and relaxation therapy to address their needs.
 Palliative pets can play a role in this last category.